genGit963/RV_TS/5. Decorator TS/Decorator.md

 ---

-### 3. **Class Decorators**
+## 3. **Class Decorators**

-#### Implementing Class Decorators:
+## Implementing Class Decorators:

-A class decorator is a function that is applied to the constructor of the class.
-It can be used to modify or replace the class at runtime.
+A class decorator is a `function that is applied to the constructor of the class`.
+It can be used to `modify or replace the class at runtime`.

 **Syntax**: